Netanyahu's embrace of far-right extremists may seal his fate

 The new grouping includes Bezalel Smotrich, who declares himself a "proud homophobe"; Itamar Ben-Gvir, an attorney who defends Israeli settlers implicated in West Bank violence; and Benzi Gopstein, leader of an extremist anti-assimilation group whose Twitter handle means "Kahane was right."

-Netanyahu's Likud said it would grant two ministries to Gopstein’s party if victorious, and it is this that has caused the greatest concern.
+Netanyahu's Likud party said it would reserve the 28th spot on its parliamentary list for the Jewish Home party and grant it two Cabinet ministries in a future government if it merged with the Jewish Power party.

+It is this merger that has caused the greatest concern.
 Jewish Power are political heirs of Kahane's Jewish Defense League — which is considered a terrorist organization by the FBI.

 Kahane himself served a term in the Knesset in the 1980s as head of the Kach party, which pushed for intermarriage between Israeli Jews and Arabs to be banned.